MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample7.md

 ```
 {{</highlight>}}

 The function gets the current CSOList from the output field of the `CSOListContainer`.
 Initially, it should be empty.
-If not, we want to start with an empty list, therefore we remove all existing CSOs.
+If not, we want to start with an empty list; therefore, we remove all existing CSOs.

 We also create two new CSO lists: one list for small contours, one list for larger contours, depending on the defined *areaThreshold* from the modules parameter.